supertestnet/lightning_blinder/README.md

 LBS needs to be software that can do two things: (1) send LN payments (2) communicate with LBR in a manner to be described shortly.

 LBC needs to be software that can do three things: (1) send LN payments (2) receive LN payments (3) communicate with LBR in a manner to be described shortly.
-Without taking custody of user funds, it will serve as a decoy recipient: the LSP will *think* it is sending money to LBC but it's *really* sending money to LBR.
+Without taking custody of user funds, it will serve as a decoy recipient: the LSP will *think* the sender is paying LBC but they are *really* paying LBR.

 LBR needs to be software that can do five things: (1) create hodl invoices (2) detect when a hodl invoice's state changes from "open" (not paid yet) to "pending" (i.e. the invoice has an htlc in a pending state, but it hasn't been settled or resolved yet) (3) receive LN payments (4) communicate with LBC in a manner to be described shortly (5) communicate with LBS in a manner to be described shortly.